Hairspray (1988 film): Plot

 Tracy and Link fall in love as she competes for the title of Miss Auto Show 1963, fuelling Amber's jealousy towards her.
 Later, Tracy, Penny, and Link are invited to Maybelle's R&B record shop on North Avenue, where the trio meet Maybelle's daughter, Li'l Inez, and learn dance moves such as "The Bird" and "The Dirty Boogie".
 Penny begins an interracial romance with Maybelle's son Seaweed, horrifying her parents, Prudy and Paddy, who imprison her in her bedroom and hire quack psychiatrist Dr. Fredrickson to brainwash her into only dating white boys.

 Undeterred, Tracy uses her newfound fame to advocate for racial integration.
 Meanwhile, Maybelle organizes a protest at Tilted Acres as Corny hosts a live special taping, during which Amber falsely claims that Tracy's hairdo is infested with cockroaches.
 Both black and white protestors storm the park, inciting a race riot that interrupts the taping; Tracy is arrested, Link is severely assaulted, and the Von Tussles' opposition to racial integration increases.
 Later, Seaweed, who was also wounded during the riot, helps Penny break out of her house and escape from her parents, who furiously disown her.

 Corny hosts another special broadcast at the Miss Auto Show 1963 pageant, but Tracy is unable to attend as she is stuck in reform school, while Link is now using a wheelchair.
 Franklin conceals a bomb in Velma's towering bouffant wig, planning for her to throw the bomb should Amber lose.
-Meanwhile, Maybelle and Li'l Inez handcuff themselves to the governor, refusing to leave until he frees Tracy.
+Meanwhile, Maybelle and Li'l Inez handcuff themselves to the Governor of Maryland, refusing to leave until he frees Tracy.
 When Miss Auto Show is announced, WZZT station manager Arvin Hodgepile reveals that although Tracy is technically the winner, she has been disqualified, and Amber is crowned instead.

 As Amber celebrates her victory, the governor simultaneously exonerates Tracy, who ventures to the pageant.
 Disregarding Arvin's mandate, Corny announces the show is now integrated, after which Tracy changes into a dress painted with roaches and introduces a dance called "The Bug", with Link standing up from his wheelchair to join her.
-As Li'l Inez confiscates Amber's crown, the bomb in Velma's wig spontaneously detonates and the burning hairpiece lands on Amber's head, thwarting the Von Tussles' sabotage plot before the police arrest both Franklin and Velma.
+As Li'l Inez confiscates Amber's crown, the bomb in Velma's wig spontaneously detonates and the burning hairpiece lands on Amber's head, thwarting the Von Tussles' sabotage plot before dragged away the police arrest both Franklin and Velma.
 Tracy claims her rightful crown and encourages everyone to dance.